TomArrow/jaPRO/docs/japro_docs.md

 	g_fullAdminPass		""
 	g_juniorAdminMsg	""
 	g_fullAdminMsg		""
 	g_allowNoFollow		0	//Allow players to hide themselves and not be spectated/seen in racemode.
+If set to 5, players will be forced to use /hide to record a run on a secret course.

 #### Other Gameplay
 	g_flipKickDamageScale	1